"According to investigators, Captain Schettino left the ship by around 23:30".

 Heiwa Co recommends any investigator not to blame any officer, crew member or office staff ashore for killing people before that investigation is done.

-Photo: Anders Björkman xxxxxxxThe wreck after capsize and sinking 14 January 2012 resting on two rocky outreaches below water
+Photo: Anders Björkman xxxxxxxThe ship after capsize and sinking 14 January 2012 resting on two rocky outreaches below water

-The result of the capsize and sinking should have been clear to anybody at once.
+The result of the capsize and part sinking should have been clear to anybody at once.
 The weak deck house structure and most passenger cabins, public rooms and wheel house were destroyed at once.
 Same applied to crew cabins and store and service rooms in the hull.
 Also engines and generators rooms and all their equipment were destroyed beyond repairs by down flooding water.
-The ship had become a wreck at say 03.00 hrs and was a total loss that in principle could have been abandoned, where it was.
+The ship had not become a wreck at say 03.00 hrs and was not yet a total loss that in principle could have been abandoned, where it was.
 Insurance was in any event not valid as the ship was not seaworthy at departure nine hours earlier.
 But the ship could of course be salvaged.

 Go to Part 6.